 For demonstration of the Pulfrich phenomenon, typically a pendulum is employed.
 That’s what I used yesterday in my “emeriting lecture” at my university but found the effect to be unreliable: It’s difficult to have the pendulum really swing in a plane and not in an ellipsis by itself, so one needs to employ a double string, which is difficult to mount in a lecture hall.
 So, taking a hint from Blelb, I programmed the present demonstration.

 About 25 years ago, the Pulfrich effect caused a brief rage in entertainment (TV etc.), where it was claimed it could add depth to a moving scene.
 Special glasses wer sold (glorified single-eyes sunglasses) and special programs produced.
-The problem is, of course, that but motion direction and depth are always entangled!
+The problem is, of course, that motion direction and depth are always entangled!
 So whatever moves to the right is closer to you, what moves left is more distant – or the other way round, depending on which eye wears the dark filter.
 So a carousel would be fine, if it rotated in the right direction.
-For general scenes, the tie in of motion direction and distance is of ourse not acceptable, so the rage died rapidly…
+For general scenes, the entanglement of motion direction and distance is not acceptable, of course, so the rage died rapidly…

 Christianson S, Hofstetter HW (1972) Some Historical Notes on Carl Pulfrich.
 Am J Optomet Arch Am Acad Optomet 49:944–947